RostislavSerkov/-sql-projects/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please find the names of persons who live on the same address.
-Make sure that the result is ordered by 1st person, 2nd person's name and common address.
-The  data sample is presented below.
-Please make sure your column names are corresponding column names below.
+Find the names of people who live at the same address.
+Make sure the result is sorted by 1st person's name, 2nd person's name, and shared address.
+The data sample is shown below.
+Make sure your column names match the column names below.

 | person_name1 | person_name2 | common_address |
 | ------ | ------ | ------ |